Fresh From Origin

 Free Sample Offer

-If you're familiar with this tea, we invite you to try a free sample.
-Simply email a receipt showing an earlier purchase of the "tie kuan yin black" tea to email@example.com
+If you buy this tea from another vendor, we invite you to try a free sample.
+Simply email a receipt showing an earlier purchase of the "tie kuan yin black" tea to firstname.lastname@example.org

 Yang Ai Fang